BetonQuest/BetonQuest/documentation/User-Documentation/Compatibility.md

 ```

 #### MMOItems item: `mmoitem`
-Checks if a player has the specified MMOItem in his inventory.
+Checks if a player has the specified amount of MMOItems or more in his inventory.
 If no amount has been defined the default amount is one.
 ```YAML linenums="1"
 mmoitem ARMOR SKELETON_CROWN
 mmoitem GEMS SPEED_GEM 3